darkamenosa/pulse-zero/README.md

 Pulse Zero generates a complete real-time broadcasting system directly into your Rails application.
 Unlike traditional gems, all code is copied into your project, giving you full ownership and the ability to customize everything.

+Inspired by Turbo Rails, Pulse Zero brings familiar broadcasting patterns to Inertia.js applications.
+If you've used `broadcasts_to` in Turbo Rails, you'll feel right at home with Pulse Zero's API.

 Features:
 - 🚀 WebSocket broadcasting via ActionCable
 - 🔒 Secure signed streams